When is it Too Hazardous to Go RVing?

 Travel planning tools

-Now, with all the apps and resources available to RVers, we don’t need to be surprised by the weather.
-There are so many tools available to help us avoid dangerous travel conditions.
+We now have so many tools available to help us avoid dangerous travel conditions.
 From the RV LIFE App With GPS and RV Trip Wizard to multiple weather apps, to road reports and highway cameras, it’s much easier now to travel safely than it was when we first started RVing in the late 90s.

 Current weather conditions